otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 07 - Authentication, Permissions and Strategy Pattern.md

 Move the API URL into `EXPO_PUBLIC_API_URL` so it isn't hardcoded, and add `django-cors-headers` with an explicit origin list.

 Then document it, because this is the single most likely reason a marker cannot run your project.
 In `app-documentation.md`, write the setup steps someone on a different machine would need: how to find their own LAN address, what to set it to, and how to run the Django server so it's reachable.
 Test your instructions by following them exactly, as though you'd never seen the project before.

+Include a curl command in those instructions that someone can run to confirm the API is reachable from their device before they touch the app at all, so a failure at that point tells them the problem is the network, not your code.